INS Jalashwa: Acquisition history

 Indian Navy jack is raised on INS Jalashwa during her commissioning.

 The Indian Navy felt the need for better amphibious landing capability in the aftermath of the 2004 Indian Ocean tsunami, when the Navy's rescue and humanitarian efforts were hampered by inadequacy of existing amphibious ships in its fleet.
 In 2006, the Indian government announced it would purchase the US Navy's retired landing platform dock for approximately ₹228 crore ($48.44 million).
 Her sister ship was also offered, but India declined the offer.

 The Indian Navy took possession of the ship on 17 January 2007 in Norfolk, Virginia after the transfer agreement was signed by Commodore P Murugesan, Naval Attaché at the Embassy of India to the US, and Rear Admiral Garry E Hall of US Navy.
 She then underwent a refit at the Norfolk Naval Base until May 2007.
 The Indian Navy also purchased six UH-3 Sea King maritime utility transport helicopters for $39 million for operation from the ship.
-Sea Harrier aircraft can be operated from the deck of the ship.
+Indian Naval Sea Harriers could also be operated from the deck of the ship until their retirement in 2016.
+The Westland sea kings and the UH-3 Sea Kings were operated from the ship by INAS 350.

 The ship was commissioned as INS Jalashwa on 22 June 2007, at Norfolk by Shri Ronan Sen, then the Indian ambassador to the United States.
 Captain BS Ahluwalia and Commander Dinesh Singh were her first Commanding Officer and Executive Officer, respectively.

 Controversy

 The purchase terms of the ship resulted in controversy, with the Comptroller and Auditor General of India censuring the Indian Navy for a hasty purchase without exercising sufficient due diligence and for accepting restrictions on use and access.
 According to the report, the United States obtained an assurance that the naval ship could not be used for any offensive purposes, and had the right to regularly inspect it, under an end-user monitoring agreement that India and the US signed in 2009.
 In addition, no physical assessment was done by India prior to purchase and the US Navy reportedly did not reveal the need for upgrades and modifications.

 A response to this criticism was that the ship was acquired primarily to aid the Navy in gaining vital operational information for expanding its amphibious warfare capabilities.
 The Chief of Navy Staff Admiral Nirmal Kumar Verma clarified that inspections by the United States are not intrusive, i.e. no boarding of the ship by US personnel is allowed.
-A team from the US Department of Defence examined night vision devices, which were taken out of Jalashwa for the inspection.
+A team from the US Department of Defense examined night vision devices, which were taken out of Jalashwa for the inspection.